hasnamannai/Information-Retrieval/README.md

 effective natural language processing:
 1. Library Utilization:
-• WordNetLemmatizer (NLTK) : Used for lemmatization, converting words to their base form.
+• WordNetLemmatizer (NLTK) : Used for lemmatization, converting words to their base form.\n
-• String and re libraries: Employed for punctuation removal and text manipulation.
+• String and re libraries: Employed for punctuation removal and text manipulation.\n
 2. Punctuation Removal and Lowercasing:
 • Text is stripped of punctuation and converted to lowercase, ensuring uniformity and focusing on meaningful text.